tasmota/docs/docs/Zigbee.md

 ```
 ### Sending sensor values to separated MQTT topics

-It is possible to publish the sensor values to there own MQTT topic.
-For this functionality the folowing rule can be applied in the console:
+It is possible to publish the sensor values to their own MQTT topic.
+For this functionality the following rule can be applied in the console:
 ```
 Rule<x>
   on zbreceived#<zigbee_id>#<zigbee_sensorname> do publish home/zigbee/<zigbee_name>/<sensorname> %value% endon